Lady Mary Dering: Life

 I have consider’d, but could not find it lay in my power to offer this Book to any but to your Ladiship.
 Not only in regard of that honour and esteem you have for Musick, but because those Songs which fill this Book have receiv’d much lustre by your excellent performance of them; and (which I confesse I rejoice to speak of) some which I esteem the best of these Ayres, were of your own Composition, after your Noble Husband was pleased to give the Words.
 For (although your Ladiship resolv’d to keep it private) I beg leave to declare, for my own honour, that you are not only excellent for the time you spent in the practise of what I set, but are your self so good a Composer, that few of any sex have arriv’d to such perfection.

 The only works of hers which survive are the three songs that Lawes published in this volume - incidentally, the first published music by a female composer in England.
+The songs are titled "When First I Saw Fair Doris' Eyes", "And is this All?
+What One Poor Kiss?", and "A False Designe to be Cruel" ("In vain fair Chloris").
+Her music fits stylistically within the mid-seventeenth century Baroque tradition, and is noticeably influenced by the work of Lawes.

 Dering was buried at Pluckley in Kent, and has a memorial inscription in the church there.